 Sam Adams Beer Pizza Dough

-- Sit the beer in a bowl full of hot tap water.
-Let the beer warm up so the yeast will be happy.
+- Sit the beer in a bowl full of hot tap water 5-10 minutes to warm.

 - In the bowl of a stand mixer fitted with the dough hook, add the beer and yeast.
 Proof 2 minutes (5 minutes if using active dry yeast).